 - Eggs - at room temperature.

-- Sugar – regular white sugar would be fine since you would add it first and dissolve with the rest of the wet ingredients.
+- Sugar - regular white sugar would be fine since you would add it first and it will dissolve with the rest of the wet ingredients.

-- Milk – I use regular, full-cream milk, but you can certainly replace it with other milk types.
+- Milk - full cream milk, if possible.
+But you can certainly replace it with other types of milk.

-Start by using a large mixing bowl and combine eggs, milk, vanilla extract, and melted butter (photo 1).
+Start preparing your gluten-free pancakes by using a large mixing bowl and combine eggs, milk, vanilla extract, and melted butter (photo 1).

 Use a whisk to mix, then add sugar.